yanwang2012/RAAPTR/MxAvPhaseC/MxAvPhaseC_Guide.md

 # Preparation

-1. Use 'test_gensimdata.m' file to generate simulation data files.
+1. Use 'test_gensimdata.m' file to generate simulation data files and search parameter files.

-2. Converting the data files from .mat file to HDF5 file using 'mpavinfile2hdf5.m'.
+2. Converting the data files and search parameter files from .mat file to HDF5 file using 'mpavinfile2hdf5.m'.

 3. Compile the code use command